ev-shi/info550-final-project/README.md

 ### How to Generate the Final Report
 The final report is then made by typing `make final_report` in your terminal.
-The resulting html file will be found in a folder called "report".
+The resulting html file will be found in a folder called "final_report".